 It began to unravel when a gang member was caught, by chance, during a routine anti-terror check by a transport police officer who grew suspicious when they found forty mobile phone top-up cards.

-This began an investigation which finally put to a stop to the scam in 2007.
+This began an investigation that finally put to a stop to the scam in 2007.
 Five men were jailed with sentences up to five and half years.

 Despite this story, credit card fraud has been steadily falling in the UK since the introduction of chip and pin technology and growing reach of cyber crime investigation teams with law enforcement agencies.